 Click on the link for an interactive BOM viewer: http://paltatech.com/files/ibom.html

-More data, board datasheet and images will be available at www.powerdesigns.ca, as well as schematic and other design files.
+More data, board datasheet and images are be available at www.powerdesigns.ca, as well as schematic and other design files.
 The build in the pictures is designed for 400V 300Amp continuous operation.

 The BIGGEST news about this project is the formal presentation of the team that made it possible.
-Forum legends HighHopes and Arlo1 are deeply involved in the design, we have been working together on getting this control board out, and we founded www.powerdesigns.ca to centralize all the contract work we have been doing together as separate companies.
+Forum legends HighHopes and Arlo1 are deeply involved in the design, we have been working together on getting this control board out, and we founded www.powerdesigns.ca to centralize all the contract work we have been doing together.

 So what does this means?
 Arlo1 provides the field experience with his awesome, record-setting builds and tooling while HighHopes provides deep insight, his power systems knowledge and hard math to every design decision, while Maxi and I do what we do best, engineering, CAD, firmware and manufacturing.
 And remember this is standing on years of Benjamin Vedder's firmware development, to which we are already collaborators.